 It has inbuilt insect-repellent properties so you shouldn’t need to worry about moths or other similar creatures.
 It is hypoallergenic, so a great fit if you suffer from allergies.

 Comfortable yet, linen clothing has developed a cool and elegant look & feel that allows wearers to make a subtle but eye-catching statement wherever they go.

 It is easy to style and matches denim and cotton very well.

-Ancient cultures realized that even though the refining process was time-consuming the fibrous stems of the flax were lightweight, durable, moisture-resistant, and could be turned to threads and later be used to weave.
+Ancient cultures realized that even though the refining process was time-consuming the fibrous stems of the flax were lightweight, durable, moisture-resistant, and could be turned into threads and later be used to weave.
 Initially, and maybe because of their properties and cost to produce, only royalty or wealthy families wore linen clothes.
 Archaeologists keep on finding linen from the Neolithic age, Ancient Egypt- where it was sometimes even used as currency- and Phoenicia.
 Linen has been mentioned even in the Bible as what angels wore (Revelation 15:6).
-In the Middle Ages, it got more popular especially for clothes in contact with the skin like shirts, chemises, waist-shirts, lingerie, and detachable shirt collars and cuffs.
-The inner layer of cloth garments as for example dress jackets was traditionally made of linen, hence the word lining.
+In the Middle Ages, it got more popular, especially for clothes in contact with the skin like shirts, chemises, waist-shirts, lingerie, and detachable shirt collars and cuffs.
+The inner layer of cloth garments for example dress jackets was traditionally made of linen, hence the word lining.

 How is linen produced?

 Linen stems had to be collected by hand, remove leaves, roots, and blooms.
 After that, they were “retted”, leaving them at the river banks for bacteria to eat the exterior part of the stems.
 After the fibers were the only thing left, they were combed, stiff fibers removed, spun into thread, transferred on spools, and sent to the weavers.
 It is laborious to process- even in this modern age- hence it is a pricey fiber.